 This question allows a candidate to highlight the following:

-It is crucial that, with this information, the candidate can establish a cohesive sales plan that fulfills the duties of a VP and posits the organization ahead of its competition.
+With this information, the candidate should be able to establish a cohesive sales plan that fulfills the duties of a VP and posits the organization ahead of its competition.

-8. Reflecting on your previous sales experience, what challenges did you face?
+8. What challenges did you face in your previous sales experience?
 How did you adapt or address them to meet your desired goal?
-What did you learn from facing this obstacle and how has that lesson been implemented into your later endeavors?
+What did you learn from facing this obstacle, and how has that lesson been implemented in your later endeavors?

-Understanding how a candidate responded to and handled previous challenges is hugely telling about his/her organization and leadership skills and ability to prioritize issues.
-A candidate might explain a specific scenario and depict the technical and functional operations that were used to solve the issue and achieve the sale—which is certainly an appropriate answer to this question.
-Equally as important, however, is how the candidate handled the situation emotionally, and how that obstacle adjusted the candidate’s mindset moving forward.
+Understanding how a candidate responded to and handled previous challenges is hugely telling about their organization, leadership skills, and ability to prioritize issues.
+A candidate might explain a specific scenario and depict the technical and functional operations used to solve the issue and achieve the sale—which is undoubtedly an appropriate answer to this question.
+Equally as important, however, is how the candidate handled the situation emotionally and how that obstacle adjusted the candidate’s mindset moving forward.
 The ability to grow is just as vital to this position as having technical skills and industry knowledge.